ibexa/documentation-user/docs/commerce/discounts/work_with_discounts.md

     ![Cart discount conditions](cart_discount_conditions.png)

-7. If you are creating a percentage- based discount, in **Customer gets discount value**, enter the percent value that the system uses to calculate the amount deducted from the base price of the product.
+7. If you are creating a percentage-based discount, in **Customer gets discount value**, enter a percent value that the system uses to calculate the amount deducted from the base price of the product.
-Otherwise, enter the monetary value to be deducted from the base price.
+Otherwise, enter a monetary value to be deducted from the base price.

-8. Click **Save and close** to save the newly created discount.
+8. Click **Save and close** to save the discount that you just created.

 ## Edit existing discount